 Where did you engage in rehab and how long did it take?

-I had a congenital stroke and had early intervention starting at 8 months after an initial MRI discovered Cerebral Palsy.
+I had a congenital stroke and had early intervention starting at 8 months old.
 I then moved to Occupational Therapy while I was in elementary school.
 I learned to button a shirt and tie my shoes there.
 I did not have therapy while I was in middle or high school though but I did return to therapy in my mid 20’s because I wanted to take control of my body.

 I was experiencing pain on my left side (my non-affected side) because of consistent compensatory overuse.
 Once my childhood safety nets where gone and I began to work.
 I realized that I needed to advocate what I needed to maintain my health in the long term.
 I was working as a receptionist but working at a desk became difficult due to continued pain